Birchwood, Cheshire: Education

-Birchwood is served by three primary schools, one per area, and Birchwood Community High School.
+Birchwood has three primary schools, one per area, and Birchwood Community High School.
 Birchwood College is next to the high school.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter.
+The town is served by Cheshire's MIX56 radio station broadcasting from Lymm as well as both BBC Radio Merseyside and BBC Radio Manchester.
+Other radio stations are Heart North West, Smooth North West, Capital North West & Wales, Greatest Hits Radio Liverpool & The North West (formerly Wire FM) and Warrington Radio, a community based station which broadcast from nearby Warrington.
+The town is served by the local newspaper, Warrington Guardian.

 Industry

-To the north of the Royal Ordnance Factory (ROF), Risley, was the site chosen for the design offices and headquarters of the Department of ATomic ENergy (DATEN) after the Second World War.
+To the north of the Royal Ordnance Factory, Risley was the site chosen for the design offices and headquarters of the Department of ATomic ENergy (DATEN) after the Second World War.
 Later to become the United Kingdom Atomic Energy Authority (UKAEA), the offices were charged with the manufacture of the nuclear reactors and process plants at Windscale to help build the UK's atomic defence.
 Following on from the weapons program, the Risley offices were responsible for the building of the Magnox and AGR designs of reactor in the UK.
-In 1971 BNFL was set up from the production division of the (UKAEA), and until 2003 its headquarters were at Risley, near Warrington.
-BNFLs headquarters are now at Daresbury Park industrial estate, also near to Warrington.
+In 1971 BNFL was set up from the production division of the UKAEA, and until 2003 its headquarters were at Risley.
+BNFL's headquarters are now at Daresbury Park industrial estate, also near to Warrington.

 BNFL (now represented by Sellafield Ltd and Nexia Solutions) maintains a large office of the site, which is something of a nuclear nexus, with AMEC (Formerly NNC), Nuvia (formerly NUKEM Engineering Limited), WS Atkins Design, Environment & Engineering, Nuclear Technologies plc, Serco and Assurance Quintessa (among others) based on Birchwood Park.

-WS Atkins has one office in Birchwood, Warrington – Chadwick House (containing various business units including Water, Highways and Transportation, Design Solutions, Rail, Nuclear and Faithful+Gould).
+WS Atkins has one office in Birchwood, at Chadwick House, containing various business units including Water, Highways and Transportation, Design Solutions, Rail, Nuclear and Faithful+Gould.

-Politics

-It is in the Birchwood ward of Warrington borough.
-There are three councillors, two are Labour councillors (Russ Bowden and David Ellis) and one is Conservative (Nigel Balding).